AdobeDocs/campaign.en/help/v8/send/twitter.md

 Once the integration is configured, you can:

-* Send messages on Twitter: Adobe Campaign lets you post messages directly to your twitter account.
-You can also send direct messages to all your followers.
+* Send messages on Twitter: Adobe Campaign lets you send direct messages to your followers.
+* Post tweets: use Adobe Campaign to post Tweets on your Twitter account.
 * Collect new contacts: Adobe Campaign can automatically recovers the profile data, which enables you to carry out targeting campaigns and, when possible, to implement cross-channel strategies.
 This action requires user consent.

 Configuration steps to integrate your Twitter account with Adobe Campaign are described in [this page](../connect/ac-tw.md).